 PRIORITY 7: Kanawha River Navigation, West Virginia.
 The study is examining the navigation facilities on the Kanawha River at Winfield, Marmet and London.
-These projects are over 60 years old and the size of the chambers severely restrict the use of modern, efficient towing equipment.
+These projects are over 60 years old and the size of the chambers severely restricts the use of modern, efficient towing equipment.
 A new 110 by 800-foot lock chamber has been constructed at Winfield, and a similar 110 by 800-foot chamber has been authorized for construction at Marmet.
-An interim report for London Locks and Dam was completed in May 1997 and recommends a major rehabilitation of the London facility and extending the riverward lock chamber by 40 feet during the rehabilitation to improve efficiency.
-The Board agrees the condition problems at London warrant rehabilitation.
+An interim report for London Locks and Dam was completed in May 1997 and recommends a major rehabilitation of the London facility and extending the riverward lock chamber by 40 feet during the rehabilitation.
 The Board is unaware of additional investment needs eligible for cost sharing with the Inland Waterways Trust Fund.

-1999 Estimated Cost: The total estimated study cost is \$13.0 million with \$800,000 requested for FY 1999 to continue the study, and \$530,000 remaining to be expended after FY 1999 to complete the Kanawha River System Final Report in September 2000.
+2000 Estimated Cost: The total estimated study cost is \$12.99 million with \$650,000 requested for FY 2000 to complete the study.
+No funds are needed after FY 2000.
+The Kanawha River System Final Report is expected in September 2000.